Ecclesiastical Latin: Comparison with Classical Latin

-There are not many differences between Classical Latin and Church Latin.
-One can understand Church Latin knowing the Latin of classical texts, as the main differences between the two are in pronunciation and spelling, as well as vocabulary.
+There are both many differences and similarities between Classical Latin and Church Latin.
+Someone who knows the Latin of classical texts can generally understand Church Latin because the two forms share most of the same grammar and structure, though they differ in pronunciation, spelling, and some vocabulary.

-In many countries, those who speak Latin for liturgical or other ecclesiastical purposes use the pronunciation that has become traditional in Rome by giving the letters the value they have in modern Italian but without distinguishing between open and close e and o. ae and oe coalesce with e. c and g before ae, oe, e, y and i are pronounced //t͡ʃ// (English ch) and //d͡ʒ// (English j), respectively. ti before a vowel is generally pronounced //tsi// (unless preceded by s, d or t).
+In many countries, those who speak Latin for liturgical or other ecclesiastical purposes, especially in the Roman Catholic Church, use the Italian-based pronunciation that is traditional in Rome.
+The impetus for the adoption of this pronunciation as a universal Catholic standard began with the First Vatican Council of 1869-1870, but was especially strengthened by Pope Pius X (1903–1914), who dealt with the subject in a Motu proprio about sacred music in 1903 and in a letter he sent to the Archbishop of Bourges in 1912.
+This pronunciation has also been adopted in some Anglican churches.
+In this system, the letters are given that the value they have in modern Italian but without distinguishing between open and close e and o.
+The Classical diphthongs ae and oe are pronounced as monophthongal e in the Ecclesiastical register, and because of that, they are usually written as the ligatures æ and œ, which is not done in Classical Latin. c and g before ae, oe, e, y and i are pronounced //t͡ʃ// (English ch) and //d͡ʒ// (English j), respectively. ti before a vowel is generally pronounced //tsi// (unless preceded by s, d or t).
 Such speakers pronounce consonantal v (not written as u) as //v// as in English, not as Classical //w//.
 Like in Classical Latin, double consonants are pronounced with gemination.

-The distinction in Classical Latin between long and short vowels is ignored, and instead of the 'macron' or 'apex', lines to mark the long vowel, an acute accent is used for stress.
+The distinction in Classical Latin between long and short vowels is ignored, and vowels are therefore not marked with the 'macron' or 'apex' to mark vowel length as in Classical Latin.
+Instead, an acute accent is used for stress, as in Spanish or monotonic Greek.
 The first syllable of two-syllable words is stressed; in longer words, an acute accent is placed over the stressed vowel: adorémus 'let us adore'; Dómini 'of the Lord'.